World Math Days and Month

 Contribution of Al-Khwarizmi to Mathematics and Geography, by Ayyubi, N.A.

 Muhammad ibn Musa Al-Khwarizmi is one of the greatest scientific minds of the medieval period and a most important Muslim mathematician who was justly called the ‘father of algebra’.
 Besides his founding the science of jabr, he made major contributions in astronomy and mathematical geography.
-In this article, focus is laid on his mathematical work in the field of algebra and his contribution in setting the foundation of the Islamic tradition of mathematical geography and cartography.
+In this article, the focus is on his mathematical work in algebra and his contribution to laying the foundation of the Islamic tradition of mathematical geography and cartography.

 Read More…